PaulodSousa/Haplo-Diploid_Equilibrium/README.md

 In order to calculate genotype frequencies on next generation: \
 if offspring is diploid, then:

-Mating pair  Offspring genotype distribution  Mating pair frequency \
+Mating pair\tOffspring genotype distribution  Mating pair frequency \
 AA x A       AA (100%)                        2x ( f(AA) x f(A) ) \
 AA x a       Aa (100%)                        2x ( f(AA) x f(a) ) \
 Aa x A       Aa (50%) + AA (50%)              2x ( f(Aa) x f(A) ) \